Jamaican Brown Stew Chicken Recipe

 - 4 tablespoons vegetable oil

-First, remove skin and rinse the chicken in a bowl with the vinegar and 5 cups water.
+- First, remove skin and rinse the chicken in a bowl with the vinegar and 5 cups of water.
 Pat dry or drain and return to a dry bowl.

-Add scallion, onion, and garlic to the bowl with your favorite spice, salt, soy sauce, and thyme.
-With clean hands, massage this seasoning into every piece of chicken until they are well coated.
-You can do this the day before cooking and marinate in the refrigerator overnight, but you can also cook immediately.
+- Add scallion, onion, and garlic to the bowl with your favorite spice, salt, soy sauce, and thyme.
+With clean hands, massage this seasoning into every piece of the chicken until it's all well coated.
+You can do this the day before cooking and marinate in the refrigerator overnight, but you can also cook it immediately.

-In a skillet, heat 4 tablespoons of vegetable oil on medium.
-Shake off the onion, garlic, and scallion pieces from the chicken and reserve in the bowl with the marinade.
+- In a skillet, heat 4 tablespoons of vegetable oil on medium.
+Shake off the onion, garlic, and scallion pieces from the chicken and reserve them in the bowl with the marinade.

-Cover and let simmer until the gravy has been reduce to about 2/3 of a cup.
+- Cover and let simmer until the gravy has been reduced to about 2/3 of a cup.
 Stir and turn the pieces once or twice.